Why Republicans are so nervous about this race in 'Trump Country'

-Rick Saccone's campaign billed it as a get-out-the-vote rally, but the lackluster event showed why some national Republicans are already preparing to pin the blame on their candidate if he loses the special House election Tuesday that is viewed as bellwether for November's midterms.
+Rick Saccone's campaign billed it as a get-out-the-vote rally, but the lackluster event showed why some national Republicans are already preparing to pin the blame on their candidate if Saccone loses the special House election on Tuesday that is being viewed as a bellwether for November's midterms.

 Hoping to avoid an embarrassing loss, GOP operatives are trying to rescue Saccone with millions of dollars in TV ads, dozens of paid and volunteer canvassers, and a flood of high-profile surrogates, including President Donald Trump, who held a massive rally for the Republican hopeful at the Pittsburgh airport Saturday.